Stacy Keach: Television

 Keach's first-ever experience as a series regular on a television program was playing the lead role of Lieutenant Ben Logan in Caribe in 1975.
-He played Barabbas in 1977's Jesus of Nazareth, and portrayed Jonas Steele, a psychic and Scout of the United States Army in the 1982 CBS miniseries, The Blue and the Gray.
-He later portrayed and is best known as Mike Hammer in the CBS television series Mickey Spillane's Mike Hammer and The New Mike Hammer from 1984 to 1987.
-He returned to the role of Hammer in Mike Hammer, Private Eye, a new syndicated series that aired from 1997 to 1998.
-In 1988, he starred as Ernest Hemingway in the made-for-TV movie Hemingway.
+He played Barabbas in 1977's Jesus of Nazareth and portrayed Jonas Steele, a psychic and Scout of the United States Army in the 1982 CBS miniseries, The Blue and the Gray.
+He later appeared as Mike Hammer in the CBS television series Mickey Spillane's Mike Hammer and The New Mike Hammer from 1984 to 1987.
+He returned to the role of Hammer in Mike Hammer, Private Eye, a syndicated series that aired from 1997 to 1998.
+In 1988, Keach starred as Ernest Hemingway in the made-for-TV movie Hemingway.
 He also hosted segments for the Encore Mystery premium cable network in the late 1990s and 2000s.

-In 2000, he played Ken Titus, the sarcastic, chain-smoking, five-times-divorced functional alcoholic father of the title character in Fox's sitcom Titus.
+In 2000, Keach played Ken Titus, the sarcastic, chain-smoking, five-time-divorced functional alcoholic father of the title character in Fox's sitcom Titus.
 Cast members of Titus have commented they enjoyed working with Keach because he would find a way to make even the driest line funny.

 Keach lent his voice to The Simpsons episodes "Hungry, Hungry Homer", "Old Yeller-Belly", "Marge and Homer Turn a Couple Play", and "Waiting for Duffman", portraying Duff Brewery President Howard K. Duff VIII, and the Batman Beyond episode "Lost Soul" as Robert Vance, a deceased businessman resurrected as an artificial intelligence.
-He also guest starred in a 2005 episode of the sitcom Will & Grace, and had a recurring role as Warden Henry Pope in the Fox drama Prison Break.
-Keach was in an episode of Perry Mason.
+He also guest starred in a 2005 episode of the sitcom Will & Grace and had a recurring role as Warden Henry Pope in the Fox drama Prison Break.

 In 2006, Keach acted in the mini-series Blackbeard, made for the Hallmark Channel.
-It was directed by Kevin Connor, and starred Angus Macfadyen, with Richard Chamberlain, David Winters, and Jessica Chastain.
+It was directed by Kevin Connor and starred Angus Macfadyen, with Richard Chamberlain, David Winters, and Jessica Chastain.
 In 2010, he appeared as a recurring character in the comedy series Two and a Half Men.
-In 2011, Keach co-starred as "Pops", the father of the main character in the short lived boxing drama series Lights Out.
+In 2011, Keach co-starred as "Pops", the father of the main character in the short-lived boxing drama series Lights Out.

-In November 2013, Keach appeared on the Fox comedy series Brooklyn Nine-Nine, in the episode "Old School".
-In February 2015, Keach started guest appearing in NCIS: New Orleans as Cassius Pride, father of NCIS Agent Dwayne Pride.
+In November 2013, Keach appeared on the Fox comedy series Brooklyn Nine-Nine in the episode "Old School".
+In February 2015, Keach started guest appearances in NCIS: New Orleans as Cassius Pride, father of NCIS Agent Dwayne Pride.
 He played the elderly father Bob on the 2016 sitcom Crowded.
-Beginning in 2016, Keach appeared occasionally on CBS's drama Blue Bloods as Archbishop Kevin Kearns.
-In 2017, Keach started guest appearing in Man with a Plan as Joe Burns, father of Adam Burns (played by co-star Matt LeBlanc) and was later promoted to series regular status for season three.
-He played the role of Robert Vesco, Raymond Reddington's former mentor and criminal muse, on the TV series The Blacklist.
+Beginning in 2016, Keach appeared intermittently on CBS's drama Blue Bloods as Archbishop Kevin Kearns.
+In 2017, Keach started guest appearances in Man with a Plan as Joe Burns, father of Adam Burns (played by co-star Matt LeBlanc) and was later promoted to series regular status for season three.
+He played the role of Robert Vesco, Raymond Reddington's former mentor and criminal muse on the TV series The Blacklist.